Metric minimizing surfaces revisited: Key lemma

 for any $x\in\partial\DD\cap F$. \end{enumerate}

 \end{thm}

 \parit{Proof.} If $\partial \DD\cap F= \emptyset$, then one can take a one-point space as $W$ and arbitrary maps $p\:F\to W$ and $q\:W\to Y$.
 So suppose $\partial \DD\cap F\ne\emptyset$.

-Without loss of generality we may assume that the distance $\<x-y\>_s$ between any pair of points $x,y\in F$ is finite.
+Without loss of generality, we may assume that the distance $\<x-y\>_s$ between any pair of points $x,y\in F$ is finite.
 Indeed, since the boundary curve $s|_{\partial\DD}$ is rectifiable, this always holds for pairs of points in $\partial \DD\cap F$.
 Consider the subset $F'\subset F$ that lies at finite $\<{*}-{*}\>_s$-distance from one (and therefore any) point in $\partial \DD\cap F$.
 Suppose $p'\:F'\to W$ and $q\:W\to Y$ are maps satisfying the proposition for $F'$.
 Extend $p'$ to $F$ by sending $F\backslash F'$ to one point in $W$.
 The resulting map $p$ together with $q$ will then satisfy the proposition for $F$.

 By Lemma~\ref{lem:graph}, there exists a finite piecewise geodesic graph $\Gamma$ embedded in $\<\DD\>_s$ that contains $F$ as a subset of its vertexes.
 According to Proposition~\ref{prop:|D|}, $\tau_s$ embeds $\Gamma$ in $|\DD|_s$.
-By Proposition~\ref{prop:|D|}, $|\DD|_s$ is a disc retract.
+By Proposition~\ref{prop:|D|}, $|\DD|_s$ is a disc-retract.
 Therefore $\Gamma$ can be (and will be) considered as a graph embedded into the plane.